cfjedimaster/raymondcamden2020/_posts/2020/06/10/2020-06-10-testing-netlifys-proxy-support-for-api-hiding.md

 If you want to see my simple demo in action, go to <https://netlifydemos.netlify.app/test_proxy.html> and you can see the complete source over at <https://github.com/cfjedimaster/NetlifyTestingZone>.

+Oh, a quick note.
+Obviously a public GitHub repo is going to contain your `_redirects` file.
+In that case you would need to use a private repository instead.
+You could also deploy from the CLI, but than you use the CI/CD setup that Netlify shines at.
+If you really want a public GitHub repo than you'll need to use a serverless function and environment variable instead.
+(Not much work at all!)

 <i>Header photo by <a href="https://unsplash.com/@martino_pietropoli?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Martino Pietropoli</a> on Unsplash</i>